World In Motion Instructors

 Li has been bellydancing since 2005 and has studied a variety of dialects and facets of this dance form from Raqs Sharqi to Tribal Fusion to American Tribal Style® and she loves them all!
 She brings her passion for community, communication, expression, and research to the studio to offer a clear, challenging, and vibrant session to beginning and advanced dancers alike.

-She teaches Explorations in Belly Dance and Expressions in Fusion Belly Dance on Wednesdays, ATS® Flow on the third Sunday of each month and is the creative director of Sunanda Tribe, World In Motion’s tribal student performance troupe.
+She teaches Intro to Belly Dance and Expressions in Fusion Belly Dance on Wednesdays, ATS® Flow on the third Sunday of each month and is the creative director of Sunanda Tribe, World In Motion’s tribal student performance troupe.

 Outside of class, Li spends time practicing, studying, and performing with Dayanisma (an ATS® troupe under the co-direction of Dawn Ruckert and Lisa Allred).

 Aparna has been practicing yoga for the past 6 years, but it was 2 years ago that yoga truly started having a profound effect on her life off the mat.
 She found herself to be happier, calmer, stronger, and kinder.
 As both a yoga teacher and engineer, Aparna’s goal is to give others the same peace of mind she has received from her past and present yoga teachers, helping yoga extend beyond the hour you spend with her on the mat.
 After completing her 200-RYT training program in Hatha Vinyasa Yoga under Susan Jackson of Innerlight Yoga School, Aparna is thrilled to share with you her experience, energy and positive vibes!